gilbitron/Raneto-Core/README.md

 # Raneto Core [![](https://travis-ci.org/gilbitron/Raneto-Core.svg?branch=master)](https://travis-ci.org/gilbitron/Raneto-Core)

-This repository contains the core code of the Raneto framework.
+> This repository contains the core code of the Raneto framework.
 If you want to use Raneto, please visit the main [Raneto repository](https://github.com/gilbitron/Raneto).

+Raneto Core provides a framework of sorts for creating static site generators in Nodejs.

 ## Install